 Amazon Prime: Erica Vetra

-Going up slightly in the cost tier, Amazon Prime has a lot of workout options for people who are subscribers (and students get a discount on Prime!).
+Going up slightly in the cost tier and fitness level, Amazon Prime has a lot of workout options for people who are subscribers (and students get a discount on Prime!).

 My favorites are the videos by Erica Vetra, in her Weight Loss Yoga Workout series.
 There are a few different videos, at varying stages of skill and familiarity with yoga poses, but they’re all guaranteed to give you a great workout.
 Like, sore-for-the-next week-great workout.

-The run time is a little long, with most videos over an hour long, so sometimes I’ll watch half and then skip to the cool down, but I highly recommend these if you’re trying to work on flexibility, weight loss, breathing, or toning without bulking.
+As mentioned, the run time is a little long, with most videos over an hour long, so sometimes I’ll watch half and then skip to the cool down.
+I highly recommend these if you’re trying to work on flexibility, weight loss, breathing, or toning without bulking.

 The options are endless…